OGMyst/milestone-Project-three/README.md

 ## **Acknowledgements**

-The flipCard() code was taken from [https://github.com/code-sketch/memory-game](https://github.com/code-sketch/memory-game)

-Code for the ripple effect was taken from [https://medium.com/@leonardo.monteiro.fernandes/css-techniques-for-material-ripple-effect-3f0ece3062a0](https://medium.com/@leonardo.monteiro.fernandes/css-techniques-for-material-ripple-effect-3f0ece3062a0)
+Code for building the calendar was taken from [here](https://github.com/niinpatel/calendarHTML-Javascript)

-Inspiration for the project came from [https://github.com/ProjectsByJackHe/Sudoku-Solver](https://github.com/ProjectsByJackHe/Sudoku-Solver)
+Inspiration for making the modal came from [here](https://www.youtube.com/watch?v=ptI8g-05VM0)

+Code to make the posters grow on hover came from [here](https://travis.media/how-to-make-an-item-grow-on-hover-with-css/)

+Code to help make the pagination came from [here](https://github.com/TylerPottsDev/vanillajs-pagination)

+Code to make the search bar functionality came from  [here](https://www.youtube.com/watch?v=3NG8zy0ywIk)